Logging on tutorial

 The items for which you do need to logon are shown on the menu under Membership/Members’ Area.

 Some pages contain sections of members-only information.
-For example, joining instructions for online meetings.
+For example, the Members’ Handbook or joining instructions for online meetings.
 There should be a clear note to prompt you to logon, if you haven’t already done so.

 Step by Step